 Limits for MGMCC are also set in a manner similar to MGL.
 In addition separate limits are also specified for concentrates with fixed TC/RC charges.
 Generally MGMCC is only allowed to buy options.

 Risk management procedures are not as formalised as for MGL.
 There is no overall report prepared and circulated on a daily basis which compares the actual positions against the limits.
 This is done informally by reviewing the information in the system.
-If limits are exceed, they are discussed informally by Howard Carter and the MG plc Director of Risk.
+If limits are exceeded, they are discussed informally by Howard Carter and the MG plc Director of Risk.
 There is no formal report that is prepared.

 No stress tests are carried out on a regular basis.
 Daily P&L reports and position analysis are available which are verified with the traders.
 Additionally there is no analysis of the option greeks given the limited use of such instruments by the company.

-For details of MERCUR capabilities, see section [5.6]..
+For details of MERCUR capabilities, see section [5.6].

 Balance sheet at 31 March 2000